Tirow and Håfa adai!

 Welcome to the Marianas

 The Mariana Islands are an archipelago that includes the Commonwealth of the Northern Mariana Islands (CNMI) and Guam.
 Coral reef ecosystems of the Mariana Islands are essential to the livelihoods of over 200,000 people who call the islands home.
-The region’s Refaluwasch (Carolinian) and CHamoru indigenous peoples are linked to Micronesian culture with deep connections to the surrounding seas.
+The region’s Refaluwasch (Carolinian) and CHamoru (spelled Chamoru in the CNMI) indigenous peoples are linked to Micronesian culture with deep connections to the surrounding seas.

 Refaluwasch and CHamoru are the official languages in the Marianas, along with English.